nuvla/documentation/docs/tutorials/data/manage-data-with-api.md

 The following example shows how to create and populate a `data-object` resource and the associated S3 object.

-> **NOTE**: Not all imports are listed in the example and you must provide the correct endpoint and credentials.
+> **NOTE:** Not all imports are listed in the example and you must provide the correct endpoint and credentials.
 Also there are some variables set that correspond to external information that must be provided.

 ```python
 import hashlib